fbpx

 Something all Astray teachers have in common is also an active opposition to colonialist, imperialistic media hegemony.
 We are constantly having conversations about how we can work to dismantle systems of oppression, and are always very excited to welcome new students to teach and learn from.

-Will I get a job after the course?
+Will I get a job after the writing workshop?

 You’ll get as much out of this course as you put in.
 It’s not an internship, but a crash course in becoming a freelance writer, and our aim is that by the end of the program, you’ll have two or three pieces to add to your portfolio (published stories and an eBook), and a lot more knowledge and oomph to add to your skillset.
 Many students who do the course continue to write for Astray on a freelance basis, and we have contracted several former students to teach the course years later after being impressed by the incredible work they have done beyond Astray.